shian15810/eslint-plugin-typescript-enum/docs/rules/no-const-enum.md

 # Disallow the use of const enums (`no-const-enum`)

-This rule disallows the use of `const enum`s.
+This rule disallows the use of TypeScript `const` enums.

 ## Rule Details